prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

 2. **PersistentVolume Script:** `generate-pv.sh` for creating PersistentVolumes.
 3. **Verification:** Confirm that all pods are running and the Redis cluster is properly initialized.

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-See the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For questions or issues, please open an issue on the repository or contact [Your Name] at [Your Email Address].

-Good luck with your Redis cluster deployment! 🚀